Machine API Overview

 For password retrieval, an agent runtime should:

-2. keep a local PEM-encoded RSA private key
+3. keep the downloaded local PEM-encoded RSA private key

 8. decrypt the shared secrets locally

-If that brand-new org needs prepaid credit, the same AGENT runtime can now create a crypto funding intent and top up the org from any wallet that holds USDC on Base.
+If that brand-new workspace needs prepaid credit, the same AGENT runtime can now create a crypto funding intent and top up the workspace from any wallet that holds USDC on Base.
 The wallet does not need its own Stripe account.

 Optional context-discovery endpoint: